 David McGeeAssociate Professor

 Christopher is a postdoctoral researcher using inorganic geochemistry to explore ocean chemistry and past climate changes.
 His current research includes reconstruction of dust accummulation rates in marine records from the east and west African margin using uranium and thorium isotopes, and development of stable barium isotopic measurements and applications to marine environmental samples.

-Gabi is currently working on a project reconstructing past precipitation changes in the Yucatan and northeastern Mexico using stalagmites.
-Her undergraduate thesis focused on Ba/Ca ratios in deep-sea corals.
+Ben is a first-year student, and he is currently working on a project reconstructing past precipitation and ecosystem changes in Madagascar using stalagmites.